DevMajed/Radar_Digital_Signal_Processing/README.md

 # Radar Doppler Processing project
 This project was part of a master level class that i took in Radar Engineering.
-Here i will procide the Project statment, some explnations, Results, and my code which is well commented and self explanatory .
+Here i will provide the Project statement, some explanations, Results, and my code which is well commented and self-explanatory .

 # The Project statment
 This project involves fast- and slow-time processing of a 1GHz, pulsed-Doppler radar to generate the range-Doppler map of 5 moving targets.
 The targets’ range and speed will be randomly generated using matlab functions.